DGLewiss/Intro_to_Fintech_ex_3/README.md

-* Alternative Finance - David
+# Alternative Finance

   * What does the particular FinTech domain do?
 What is its purpose?
 Alternative finance is a broad term that defines financial channels outside of traditional regulated banks or capital markets.
 Specifically, alternative finance will support individuals or institutions to secure finances for unique circumstances or requirements that large domains may classify as too risky.
 Alternative finance is often completed hastily in comparison to traditional lenders as criteria are less stringent.

   * What is the competitive landscape?
 Who are its main contenders?
   * What are the main factors for change in the domain?
 How is the domain being disrupted by innovation?
 Four factors have been identified as key contributors to change in the alternative finance domain, globalisation, technology, consumer needs and demands and financial innovation.
 Constant technological improvements are creating a competitive environment between firms within the alternative finance domain.
-Information is becoming cheaper to manage and store reducing the entrance barriers to the industry thus, enabling smaller market players to disrupt market trends easier.
+Information is becoming cheaper to manage and store, reducing the entry barriers to the industry thus, enabling smaller market players to disrupt market trends more easily.
 Policy changes covering the focus of regulation and compliance are for rapidly expanding and driving innovation rates within the industry.
 Rising interest rates make money more expensive to borrow hurd individuals and corporations to source funds from alternative avenues if declined by traditional lenders.

   * What are the technologies used?
   * What is its past, present, and future growth?